-Management evaluates whether available-for-sale securities and held-to-maturity securities are other-than-temporarily impaired (OTTI) on a quarterly basis.
-Debt securities with unrealized losses are considered OTTI if the Company intends to sell the security or if it is more likely than not that the Company will be required to sell such security prior to any anticipated recovery.
-If management determines that a security is OTTI under these circumstances, the impairment recognized in earnings is measured as the entire difference between the amortized cost and the then-current fair value.
-During the years ended December 31, 2018 and 2017, no investment OTTI losses were realized.
+Management evaluates whether available-for-sale securities are other-than-temporarily impaired (“OTTI”) on a quarterly basis.
+If management determines that a security is OTTI, the impairment recognized in earnings is measured as the entire difference between the amortized cost and the then-current fair value.
+During years ended December 31, 2019 and 2018, no investment OTTI losses were realized.

 The Company’s investment policy is focused on the preservation of capital, liquidity and return.
 From time to time, the Company may sell certain securities, but the objectives are generally not to generate profits on short-term differences in price.

-The Pure-Vu System – The Company developed a medical device system (a “Workstation”) and a single use disposable sleeve (a “Disposable”) designed to improve a colonoscopy procedure.
-The Company places its Workstations in a healthcare professional’s office at no charge.
+The first generation Pure-Vu System – The Company developed a first generation medical device system (a “Workstation”) and single use disposable sleeve (a “Disposable”) designed to improve a colonoscopy procedure.
+In market development accounts, the Company places its Workstations in a healthcare professional’s office at no charge.
 The Disposables are used in conjunction with the Workstation.
-The Company typically enters into agreements for an evaluation period that have terms of two and three months and can be extended for successive periods by written agreement by both the Company and the customer.
+The Company typically entered into agreements for an evaluation period that have terms of two and three months and can be extended for successive periods by written agreement by both the Company and the customer.
 The Company initially provides the customer with a free demonstration pack of Disposables so that the customer can evaluate both the Workstation and Disposables.
-After the evaluation period, the Company charges a fee for the Disposables shipped once the free demonstration pack was used.
-The Company recognizes revenue for the fees charged over the term of the arrangement, which equated to usage.
+After the evaluation period, the Company may charge a fee for the first generation Disposables shipped once the free demonstration pack is used.
+The Company recognized revenue for the fees charged over the term of the arrangement, which equates to usage.

-For the purposes of U.S. GAAP only, this type of arrangement is treated as a short term operating lease, and thus is outside the scope of ASC 606 and is accounted for in accordance with ASC 840, Leases.
-While this arrangement is not an operating lease contractually, this arrangement is viewed as an operating lease for accounting purposes since in this arrangement the Company provides the customer the rights to use the Workstation and Disposables, which are interdependent, and the customer controls physical access to the Workstation while controlling the utility and output during the term of the arrangement.
+This type of arrangement for the first generation system was treated as a short-term operating lease, and thus is outside the scope of ASC 606 and is accounted for in accordance with ASC 842, Leases.
+Effective January 1, 2019, there was no material impact upon the adoption of ASC 842 related to these arrangements.
+While this arrangement is not an operating lease contractually, this arrangement is viewed as an operating lease for accounting purposes since in this arrangement the Company provides the customer the rights to use the Workstation and Disposables, and the customer controls physical access to the Workstation while controlling the utility and output during the term of the arrangement.

 Accounts receivable and allowance for doubtful accounts

-Inventories are stated at lower of cost or net realizable value using the weighted average cost method and are evaluated at least annually for impairment.
-Inventories at December 31, 2018 and 2017 consisted of finished goods.
+Inventory is stated at lower of cost or net realizable value using the weighted average cost method and is evaluated at least annually for impairment.
 Write-downs for potentially obsolete or excess inventory are made based on management’s analysis of inventory levels, historical obsolescence and future sales forecasts.
-For the years ended December 31, 2018 and 2017, an inventory write-down charge of $364 and $72 was recorded, respectively, based on managements’ determination to use the inventory for clinical trials, training and demonstration purposes.
+For the years ended December 31, 2019 and 2018, an inventory write-down charge of $76 and $364, respectively, was recorded.

 Fixed assets, net